 I met Autumn through her Shoeboxes All Year Long page on Facebook.
 She loves donating Operation Christmas Child shoebox gifts and started her page to share her shopping tips and crafts.
 (Just like me!)
 She designed these cuddly hand puppets and agreed to share her Tutorial and Patterns with us!

 Autumn found tons of fleece on sale and designed her first hand puppet – a pink pig.
-It was so adorable and fun – she couldn’t stop, coming up with EIGHT different varieties based on the same basic design!
+It was so adorable and fun – she couldn’t stop!
+She ened up designing EIGHT different varieties based on the same basic basic pattern!

 Download and print out the patterns for the Hand Puppets (found at the end of this post).
 Fleece (like THIS pink one from Amazon) is a wonderful material to work with.
 It is very forgiving, sews easily, doesn’t fray, and is very stretchy and flexible as a puppet.